 I walk back up the hill and then turn on to the footpath into the woods.
 It is flat at first and then very steep as is goes down beside the stream.
 I had noticed the stream earlier as there had been a landslip there.
 It looks as though a bridge has been washed away as well as the path because mounds of earth have been pushed up to make a crossing over the water.
 This leads on to a freshly ploughed track which brings me into the ancient chestnut wood.
 It is lovely.
 The sign at the entrance said wellness path and there is a selection of apparatus with instructions regarding their use.
 There is also a group amongst the trees – they seem to be paying homage to a set of large gongs.
 It is very pretty in the wood with the chestnut trees, some laden with chestnuts, and some interesting wood carvings.
 The path leads back up to the main road.
 I hear the church striking 11 o'clock.
 I am not sure what time the bus goes through Carisolo but work out I have time to get to the stop before the bus does.
 I am right.

-Today the UK government introduces a different approach to quarantine with the separation of some islands from mainland countries.
-This means seven Greek islands are removed from the quarantine-free list while Greece remains on it.
 As the number of COVID-19 cases continue to rise in Northern England a new law makes mixing with other households illegal in Bolton which is experiencing the biggest increase in cases.
 Hospitality in Bolton has been restricted to take-aways only and a late-night restriction of operating hours is to be introduced, meaning that venues will have to close between 10 pm and 5 am.

 Wednesday 09 September 2020